To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

 GETTING AROUND LONDON

 By Tube (Underground)

-There are still some red double decker buses, though they are no longer not the classic, jump-on 'Routemaster' model which made them famous.
-Sitting on the top deck is a great way of seeing the city.
+There are still some red double decker buses - sitting on the top deck is a great way of seeing the city.
 There are also some night buses on popular routes (preceded by 'N') if you need to get home cheaply after about 11.30.